 During full term students will typically attend around seven or eight hours per week of face-to-face classes, lectures or tutorials.
 Students will be expected to come to these well-prepared through self-directed study and reading.
-Academic articles and books by way of general background to the region, and will attend weekly lectures on various aspects of Tibetan history and civilisation as well as lectures on Buddhism in the first and second terms.
-Selected topics will be treated in more detail in a set of eight essays/tutorials.
-You will also be encouraged to attend a series of introductory lectures on Buddhism.
-Throughout the whole course, attendance at lectures by visiting scholars as well as the weekly student presentations in Tibetan studies will be strongly recommended.
+Academic articles and books will be assigned for general background on the region, and there will be weekly lectures on various aspects of Tibetan history and civilisation as well as lectures on Buddhism in the first and second terms.
+Selected topics will be treated in more detail in a set of eight essays/tutorials, which will be scheduled in the first year.
+Throughout the course, attendance at lectures by visiting scholars will be strongly recommended.

-You will be encouraged to use the long summer vacation between the first and second year to attend summer schools abroad or visit Tibetan-speaking communities in Tibet or in South Asia to develop your language skills, and to begin work on your dissertations.
+Students will be encouraged to use the long summer vacation between the first and second year to attend a summer school abroad or visit Tibetan-speaking communities in Tibet or in South Asia to develop language skills, and to begin work on their dissertation.

-Tibetan and Himalyan Studies is collaborating closely with the Tibetan & Himalayan Studies Centre at Wolfson College (https://thsc.web.ox.ac.uk/).
+Tibetan and Himalayan Studies is collaborating closely with the Tibetan & Himalayan Studies Centre at Wolfson College (https://thsc.web.ox.ac.uk/).